 A new §11.3 Set-Off is added as follows:

 “3.
-Set-Off: The Termination Amount payable to one Party (the “Payee”) by the other Party (the “Payer”) will, at the option of the Terminating Party, be reduced by its set-off against any amount(s) (the “Other Agreement Amount”) payable (whether at such time or in the future or upon the occurrence of a contingency) by the Payee to the Payer (irrespective of the currency, place of payment or booking office of the obligation) under any other agreement(s) between the Payee and the Payer or instrument(s) or undertaking(s) issued or executed by one Party to, or in favour of, the other Party (and the Other Agreement Amount will be discharged promptly and in all respects to the extent it is so set-off).
+Set-Off: The Termination Amount payable to one Party (the “Payee”) by the other Party (the “Payer”) will, at the option of the Terminating Party, be reduced by its set-off against any amount(s) (the “Other Agreement Amount”) due and payable by the Payee to the Payer (irrespective of the currency, place of payment or booking office of the obligation) under any other agreement(s) between the Payee and the Payer or instrument(s) or undertaking(s) issued or executed by one Party to, or in favour of, the other Party (and the Other Agreement Amount will be discharged promptly and in all respects to the extent it is so set-off).
 The Terminating Party will give notice to the other Party of any set-off effected under this provision.

 For this purpose, either the Termination Amount or the Other Agreement Amount (or the relevant portion of such amounts) may be converted by the Terminating Party into the currency in which the other is denominated at the rate of exchange at which such Party would be able, acting in a reasonable manner and in good faith, to purchase the relevant amount of such currency.